-Investments in subsidiaries are stated at cost less provision for impairment c) Segmental reporting d) Net income
+Investments in subsidiaries are stated at cost less provision for impairment.

 The Group also owns the entire share capital of four dormant subsidiaries which have share capital equal to net assets of £6 in total.
 These investments are not considered material for the purpose of giving a true and fair view of these financial statements and therefore have not been consolidated (see note 29).